superlinked/VectorHub/docs/contributing/style_guide.md

 Get the **substance** down **first**.
 Don't worry about making perfect sentences until after you've completed your article in **point form**.
 Fine-tuned, stylized prose can come later.
 First, make sure you've included everything that your article needs to make sense and convey value to your readers.

 Use common **abbreviations**.
-<br>e.g. "apps" instead of "applications"
+e.g. "apps" instead of "applications"
-<br>Introduce unfamiliar abbreviations.
+Introduce unfamiliar abbreviations.
-<br>e.g. "RAG (Retrieval Augmented Generation)"
+e.g. "RAG (Retrieval Augmented Generation)"

 Skip **periods** on headings and subheadings.
 Only use them in paragraphs and body text.
-Use last (Oxford) **commas** for clarity.
-<br>e.g. "We are programmers, data analysts, and web designers."
+Use last (Oxford) **commas** for clarity. e.g. "We are programmers, data analysts, and web designers."

 Don't add extra **spaces** anywhere.
 One space between sentences and words.

-### 3 Be visual
+### 3. Be visual
 #### Save a thousand words.
 Use a picture.
 Represent your ideas visually whenever possible.

 Text only goes so far.
 Complement your verbal descriptions with **diagrams**, **graphs**, **charts**, **code snippets**, **images** and any other visual tools that explain your work more efficiently.

-### 4 Be conversational, friendly, and use action verbs
+### 4. Be conversational, friendly, and use action verbs
 #### Write how you speak.
 Be personal.
 In an active voice.

 Write with a **friendly** tone.
 Call your audience "you" and yourselves "we."

 Use **contractions**.
-<br>e.g. Instead of "We are," "it is," and "they are," use "We're," "it's", and "they're."
+e.g. Instead of "We are," "it is," and "they are," use "We're," "it's", and "they're."

-As much as possible, use an **active voice** to explain events and relationships.
-<br>e.g. Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
+As much as possible, use an **active voice** to explain events and relationships. e.g. Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
-<br>Write this: "GPT uses deep neural networks to learn contextual embeddings."
+Write this: "GPT uses deep neural networks to learn contextual embeddings."

-Choose specific action verbs over generic ones.
-<br>e.g. Instead of: "We made changes to the code to improve performance."
+Choose specific action verbs over generic ones. e.g. Instead of: "We made changes to the code to improve performance."
-<br>Write this: "We optimized the code to boost performance."
+Write this: "We optimized the code to boost performance."

-### 5 Be hierarchical
+### 5. Be hierarchical
 #### Organize your content like a building, and show us the blueprint first.

 Add clear **headings** and **subheadings** that give information and an overview to your readers.
 This will enable readers to navigate to relevant sections and search engines to scan it.